swiftlang/swift-evolution/proposals/nnnn-vector.md

 Suddenly, this availability isn't quite right because the conformance that shipped in Swift X.Y doesn't support noncopyable elements.
-To prevent the headache of this an any potential new availability feature, we're holding off on these conformances until they are fully generalized.
+To prevent the headache of this and any potential new availability feature, we're holding off on these conformances until they are fully generalized.

 ### Noncopyable `Sequence` and `Collection` protocols